 “To be honest, I haven’t bought new clothes in a long time.
 I wasn’t sure what to wear.
 I must look a bit shabby.”

-I walk up quickly to her, which takes her by surprise, then I cup her head and kiss her mouth.
+I approach her quickly, which takes her by surprise, then I cup her head and kiss her mouth.
 Her saliva tastes like mouthwash.
-As I lick her tongue, she doesn’t react for a moment, but then she hugs my waist and licks me back as she breathes deeper through her nose.
+As I lick her tongue, she remains still for a moment, but then she hugs my waist and licks me back as she breathes deeper through her nose.

 We finally part, and I place my forehead against hers.